 - Take your time.
 Tell callers to send you information by mail.
 For requests you get in the mail, do your research.
-Is this a real group?
+Is it a real group?
 What percentage of your donation goes to the charity?
-Is your donation tax deductible?
+Is your donation tax-deductible?
 How do they want you to pay?
 Rule out anyone who asks you to send cash or wire money.
 Chances are, that’s a scam.

 - Pass this information on to a friend.
 It’s likely that nearly everyone you know gets charity solicitations.
 This information could help someone else spot a scam.

 Please report scams

 If you spot a scam, please report it to the Federal Trade Commission.
 Call the FTC at 1-877-FTC-HELP (1-877-382-4357) or TTY 1-866-653-4261 or go online at ftc.gov/complaint.